 Dental care is key in maintaining a pet’s overall health.
 Bacteria in an animal’s mouth can get into a pet’s bloodstream and infuse different organs, causing infections that can potentially cause death.
 The AVMA reports the organs most often affected by oral diseases are the lungs, heart, kidneys and liver, and even the nervous system.

 Pet owners can brush up on their four-legged friends’ oral care by following three simple guidelines:

-- Take your pet to get a dental exam.
-Your pet should have a routine veterinarian examination, including a careful examination of his teeth and gums, at least once a year.
+- 1. Take your pet to get a Comprehensive Oral Health Exam and Treatment (COHAT) Your pet should have a a well-care examination by a veterinarian, including a careful examination of his teeth and gums, at least once a year.

 Signs Of Dental Disease

 So, what are some indicators that your cat or dog may have dental disease?
 The American Veterinary Medical Association, lists the following on their Web site:

 - - Bad breath

 - - Extra teeth or retained baby teeth